regolith-linux/website/README.md

 Content changes, page names change.
 Using a hardcoded path in Markdown links will break sooner or later.
 Hugo has two built-in functions, [`ref` (preferred) pr `relref`](https://gohugo.io/content-management/cross-references/), to make sure links are viable and linking to the right content.
 Use them whenever you're linking to "internal" content.

 **Note**: Hugo will fail to render the page if a link is "dead" and you will have to fix it before you can continue.
+We consider this a feature!

+#### Use the Markdown footnote syntax to render footnotes

+Hugo allows for specifying footnotes in [the regular Markdown syntax](https://michelf.ca/projects/php-markdown/extra/#footnotes), e.g. `[^1]` for the note in the text and `[^1]: Some text` (mind the colon) wherever you want to place the footnote text.
+It has the added advantage that the footnote also links back to the text.